HITB-CyberWeek/proctf-2019/writeups/geocaching/README.md

 ### RCE

-The service is backed by an sqlite database, but it implements in-memory storage to avoid accessing the db within a session.
-The fast storage holds 10 items.
+The service is backed by an sqlite database, but it implements an in-memory storage to avoid accessing the db within a session.
+This fast storage holds 10 items.
 When the client attempts to store an item, the service first checks if there's an available slot in the fast storage, and falls back to sqlite if there isn't.
-When the client requests to retrieve or delete an item, it is first looked for in the fast storage, and then in sqlite if it wasn't found in fast storage.
+When the client requests to retrieve or delete an item, it is first looked for in the fast storage, and then in the database if it wasn't found in fast storage.

 This allows the client to only interact with the fast storage within the session.
 Upon session termination, the service dumps the fast storage into the database.

 The fast storage is implemented as a static array of pointers.
-When the item is stored, fast storage allocates some memory with `malloc`.
+When the item is stored, fast storage allocates some memory with `malloc` as records the pointer.
 When the item is removed, `free` is performed and the pointer is nulled-out.

 There's a trivial one-byte heap overflow in the storing function, the amount of memory allocated is always one byte short of the requested size.
 This can be exploited as any other one-byte heap overflow.
 The provided exploit converts one-byte overflow into multi-byte overflow by overwriting the size of the next chunk and then freeing and reallocating it.
-Once the multi-byte overflow is achieved, the exploit leaks the libc address by allocating a chunk next to the arena border, and then uses same overflowing technique to overwrite `__free_hook` in libc with a pointer to `execve('/bin/sh')` gadget.
+Once the multi-byte overflow is achieved, the exploit leaks the libc address by allocating and reading a chunk next to the arena border, and then uses the same overflowing technique to overwrite `__free_hook` in libc with a pointer to `execve('/bin/sh')` gadget.

 To facilitate the exploitation there are two optional fields in `StoreSecretRequest`: `size_hint` and `key`.

 Normally the allocated memory is one byte short of the size of the secret.
-But if a `size_hint` is provided, it allows to allocate arbitrary amount of memory as long as its bigger than the size of the secret.
+But if a `size_hint` is provided, the service will allocate that much memory as long as its bigger than the size of the secret.

-`key` field allows to override the default random key that the service generates when the item is stored.
+The `key` field allows to override the default random key that the service generates when the item is stored.
 One gadgets found in libc all have specific constraints.
 One of the gadgets needs both `rcx` and `rdx` to point to a zero, and luckily right before calling `free()` `rcx` and `rdx` are used to check that the provided key matches the one associated with the item.
 So if the item was stored with a zero key, both `rcx` and `rdx` will conveniently point at zeros.

 100% of the flags can be retrieved via this bug.